 City and County Corrections Programs

-- Clark County Corrections – Services include: education, electronic home confinement, investigations (pre-trial and post sentence), pre-trial release, probation servicese, dui offender programs, screening for court appointed attorneys, woman offender services, work crew, district court, and specialized courts
+- Clark County Corrections – Services include education, electronic home confinement, investigations (pre-trial and post-sentence), pre-trial release, probation services, DUI offender programs, screening for court appointed attorneys, offender services for women, work crew, district court, and specialized courts

-- Pierce County Detention and Corrections Center - Includes mission statement and goal; topic include: jail facilities, visiting jail, health services, classification, commissary, pretrial services, chaplaincy, inmate money, road crew, nursing, become a corrections deputy
+- Pierce County Detention and Corrections Center – Services offered include health services, commissary, pretrial services, chaplaincy, inmate money, and road crew for minimum-security, non-violent offenders